-- T.EXE-CODE.1 Unauthorized execution of a method is prevented by the objective OE.VERIFICATION.
+T.EXE-CODE.1 Unauthorized execution of a method is prevented by the objective OE.VERIFICATION.
 This threat particularly concerns the point (8) of the security aspect #.VERIFICATION (access modifiers and scope of accessibility for classes, fields and methods).
-The O.FIREWALL objective is also concerned, because it prevents the execution of non-shareable methods of a class instance by any subject apart from the class instance owner. - T.EXE-CODE.2 Unauthorized execution of a method fragment or arbitrary data is prevented by the objective OE.VERIFICATION.
+The O.FIREWALL objective is also concerned, because it prevents the execution of non-shareable methods of a class instance by any subject apart from the class instance owner.

+- T.EXE-CODE.2 Unauthorized execution of a method fragment or arbitrary data is prevented by the objective OE.VERIFICATION.
 This threat particularly concerns those points of the security aspect related to control flow confinement and the validity of the method references used in the bytecodes. - T.NATIVE This threat is countered by O.NATIVE which ensures that a Java Card applet can only access native methods indirectly that is, through an API.
-OE.APPLET also covers this threat by ensuring that no native applets shall be loaded in post-issuance.
 In addition to this, the bytecode verifier also prevents the program counter of an applet to jump into a piece of native code by confining the control flow to the currently executed method (OE.VERIFICATION).